 What was the original Lost in Space series about?

 As the name clearly indicates, the original Lost in Space was about a family of space travelers getting lost in interstellar space.
-The background to this was the failed Jupiter 1 mission that was successfully sabotaged by a military agent from another country.
+The family gets lost in space after their Jupiter 2 spaceship is thrown off-course by Dr. Smith getting trapped in the ship trying to sabotage it.

 Cast and Characters

-The Robinsons are basically the Brady-bunch in space, with an emo vibe.
+The Robinsons are basically the Brady bunch in space, with an emo vibe.
 The cast and the unique chemistry they shared is what made this campy series so damn interesting to watch as a kid.
 Here are the recurring characters in the series:

-• Mark Goddard as Major Don West
+Mark Goddard as Major Don West

-• June Lockhart as Maureen Robinson
+June Lockhart as Maureen Robinson

-• Marta Kristin as Judy Robinson
+Marta Kristin as Judy Robinson

-• Angela Cartwright as Penny Robinson
+Angela Cartwright as Penny Robinson

-• Bill Mumy as Will Robinson
+Bill Mumy as Will Robinson

-• Jonathan Harris as Dr. Zachary Smith
+Jonathan Harris as Dr. Zachary Smith

-• Dick Tufeld as the voice of Robot B9
+Dick Tufeld as the voice of Robot B9

 John Robinson is the patriarch of the Robinson family and the heart and soul of the Jupiter 2 expedition to outer space.
 He is usually at the center of most plots or at least receives the most screen time in season 1.